45+ Gorgeous Bullet Journal Weekly Spreads To Try Right Now

 And it's always cool to add a little splash of color like here.

-Different typed of paper layered just look so cool, wouldn’t you agree?
+I love the scrapbook approach to decorating a weekly spread.
+Different types of paper layered just look so cool, wouldn't you agree?

 Dutch Door Weekly Log